-Mrs. Jones Cont'd Journey
+Mrs. Jones's Journey (cont'd)

-On Monday of the following week, Dr. Miller, Renee, Thresa, and some other team members have set aside 15 minutes to talk about some of the patients who are coming in that week.
+On Monday of the following week, Dr. Miller, Renee, Theresa, and some other team members have set aside 15 minutes to talk about some of the patients who are coming in that week.

-They discuss 3 patients that day: a patient who has been struggling with transportation and might need some extra support getting to their visit later that week; a patient who ha been working on end-of-life planning and might need help with their Durable Power of Attorney (DPOA) coming in alter that day; and finally, Mrs. Jones
+They discuss 3 patients that day: a patient who has been struggling with transportation and might need some extra support getting to their visit later that week; a patient who has been working on end-of-life planning and might need help with their Durable Power of Attorney (DPOA) coming in later that day; and finally, Mrs. Jones.